 What to Write in a Book for a Child or Baby

 Did you have a favorite book growing up?
 Most of us have books like Goodnight Moon or The Giving Tree that we remember fondly.
-If you like to give those nostalgia-laden books as gifts, you can include some new baby wishes, as well as message like these:
+If you like to give those nostalgia-laden books as gifts, you can include some new baby wishes, as well as messages like these:

 1. “When I was little, my parents used to read this to me.
 I know you and your parents will have fun reading it together.”